Joel-Kachulu/Kasungu_Community_Radio/README.md

 run python app.py

 Open Client:
-in new terminl for client run "npm install" then npm run dev
+in new terminal for client run "npm install" then npm run dev

+navigate to news-admin
 use npm run dev to run the admin site too